openstack/openstack-manuals/doc/networking-guide/source/scenario_provider_ovs.rst

   * Instance 2: 192.0.2.12 with MAC address *I2*

+* Instance 1 resides on compute node 1.
+* Instance 2 resides on compute node 2.
+* Both instances use the same provider network.
+* Instance 1 sends a packet to instance 2.

 The following steps involve compute node 1:

 #.
-The instance 1 ``tap`` interface (1) forwards the packet to the VLAN
+The instance 1 ``tap`` interface (1) forwards the packet to the Linux
    bridge ``qbr``.
 The packet contains destination MAC address *I2* because the destination resides on the same network.
 #.
-Security group rules (2) on the provider bridge ``qbr`` handle
+Security group rules (2) on the Linux bridge ``qbr`` handle firewalling
-   state tracking for the packet.
+   and state tracking for the packet.
 #.
 The Linux bridge ``qbr`` forwards the packet to the Open vSwitch
    integration bridge ``br-int``.
 #.
 The Open vSwitch integration bridge ``br-int`` adds the internal tag for
-   provider network 1.
+   the provider network.
 #.
 The Open vSwitch integration bridge ``br-int`` forwards the packet to
-   the Open vSwitch provider bridge ``br-ex``.
+   the Open vSwitch provider bridge ``br-provider``.
 #.
-The Open vSwitch provider bridge ``br-ex`` replaces the internal tag
+The Open vSwitch provider bridge ``br-provider`` replaces the internal tag
-   with the actual VLAN tag (segmentation ID) of provider network 1.
+   with the actual VLAN tag (segmentation ID) of the provider network.
 #.
-The Open vSwitch VLAN bridge ``br-ex`` forwards the packet to the
+The Open vSwitch VLAN bridge ``br-provider`` forwards the packet to the
-   physical network infrastructure via the external network interface.
+   physical network infrastructure via the provider network interface.

 The following steps involve the physical network infrastructure: